Little Hercules, Big Problem: What Ever Happened to Richard Sandrak?

 Preparing for this film would end up introducing another harsh reality of the movie industry, as production was eventually shut down, but that didn’t stop him.

 Bodybuilding Circuit to Silver Screen

 Little Hercules finally came back in a very big and very literal way.
 After working on another the film for years, as evidenced by a guest appearance on Hulk Hogan’s Hogan Knows Best television show – the wrestling star also acted in the film – Richard saw his dream come to fruition in 2009 with his acting debut.

 His first official acting role was a fitting one, starring as none other than Little Hercules in the eponymously named Little Hercules in 3-D.

 Though it wasn’t quite a smash hit in the box office, Richard got the special chance to work with WWE legends Hulk Hogan and Paul “The Big Show” Wight, along with some A-list Hollywood celebs.

-Just like that, as soon as it seemed like Richard was realizing his wildest fantasies, he disappeared from the acting scene.
+Just like that, as soon as it seemed like Richard was finally realizing his wildest fantasies, he disappeared entirely from the acting scene.

-Well, he didn’t quite entirely step away from the action world and entertainment industry, just out of the red-carpeted limelight.
+Well, he may have stepped away from acting, but not entirely from the world of action and entertainment industry, just out of the red carpet silver screen limelight.